How to reshape wheels

 • Flat profile: Provides stability, making it popular for casual skaters but less ideal for grinds.

 If you want to tweak your setup, you can grind your wheels to change their profile.
-This is particularly useful if you're an aggressive skater looking to avoid wheel bite or if you prefer a more slippery, speed-focused profile.
+This is particularly useful if you're an aggressive skater looking to avoid wheel bite.
 To learn more about different profiles, check out our profile video for an in-depth look.

-Sometimes, you might want to reduce the diameter of your wheels.
-While bigger wheels offer more speed and smoother rides, smaller wheels can improve maneuverability, especially on long frames.
+Having smaller wheels on the outside makes a skate more maneuverable.
+That is why sometimes you might want to reduce the outer diameter of your wheels, especially on long frames.
 With a grinder, you can shave off a millimeter or two, giving you the perfect balance for your setup.
 This is especially handy if you’re trying to mimic a rockered setup without having to buy new frames.

 Grinding off newness